We use UPS & Fedex for fast and reliable shipping.

 Step 4:

 Boil with tea leaves.
 This step is optional and depends on personal preference.
-If you are still not very confident, you can continue to boil the Jianzhan with tea leaves.
+If you are still not very confident, you can continue to boil the Tenmoku with tea leaves.
 Collect the tea leaves you usually leave behind and boil them in the pot.

 However, you should consider the consequences.
-After boiling the Jianzhan with tea leaves, the color of the cup may become darker, especially the porcelain.
+After boiling the Tenmoku with tea leaves, the color of the cup may become darker, especially the porcelain.
 It will absorb the color of the tea water.
 If you are sensitive to color, then do not boil it with tea leaves, or boil it for a shorter time.

 As each utensil is different, the times mentioned here are approximate.
 If you feel it is not clean enough, you can repeat this process again.